 </div>

-Advanced loop operations and data processing
+Advanced loop operation and data processing

 <ul class="sorted-list">